 “Solvay is proud to partner with Vertical, whose VA-X4 aircraft is set to revolutionise urban mobility.
 By providing the performance required to operate safely and maximize range, while facilitating the processes needed for mass production, our advanced materials will be key enablers to the mass-adoption.”

-GKN Aerospace, the world’s leading multi-technology tier 1 aerospace supplier, has partnered with Vertical to develop the electrical wiring interconnection systems (EWIS) behind the VA-X4.
-GKN’s world-leading capabilities have helped to design similar systems in some of the world’s most complex aircraft, such as the F-35 VTOL fighter jet.
-In conjunction with key technological innovations, GKN brings a wealth of experience in design and certification.
+GKN Aerospace, the world’s leading multi-technology tier 1 aerospace supplier, has partnered with Vertical to design and manufacture electrical wiring interconnection systems (EWIS) and wing for the VA-X4.
+GKN Aerospace’s world-leading capabilities have helped to design similar systems in some of the world’s most complex aircraft, such as the F-35 VTOL fighter jet.
+In conjunction with key technological innovations, GKN Aerospace brings a wealth of experience in design and certification.